#StroudFunding

 As part of this programme there are two funding rounds a year, in the Spring and in the Autumn.

-For groups who are not ready to start their crowdfunding campaign now, we will be launching the next round in late June 2025.
-Workshops will be planned for mid-July with a deadline to have your project ready by the end of September.
+For groups who are not ready to start their crowdfunding campaign now, we will be launching the next round in Spring 2027 .
+Workshops will be planned for early in the new year with a deadline to have your project ready by mid-May.

 #StroudFunding